 Keep it simple, superstars

-“I feel like every time I got ‘the biggest song on an album’ or something, it’s one of my most simple beats,” he says while pulling up the Chill Bossa Kit in Chopped, one of the 50+ themed sample packs that are currently available for ARCADE.
+“I feel like every time I got ‘the biggest song on an album’ or something, it’s one of my most simple beats,” he says while pulling up the Chill Bossa Sampler in Chopped, one of the 50+ themed sample packs that are currently available for Arcade.